shashwat-mittal/GoGit/CONTRIBUTORS/IIITA/Second_year/VineethKumarM/info.md

 	1. make two commits
 	2. i will discard the second commit using te "git revert <commit hash>"coomand 3.but revert will itself make an extra commit so i will squash all this into first commit using git rebase and by replacing pick with squah keyword and then push again

+Ques - Resources that you follow to learn the above tech-stacks?
+ANSWER: Youtube, Udemy and sometimes articles/blogs on the Internet.